 - Front foot: This is the foot that you lead with as you ride down the mountain.

-- Back foot: The foot that is in the back as you head down the mountain.
+- Back foot or rear foot: The foot that is in the back as you head down the mountain.

 - Right of way: The person further down the hill has the right of way, meaning you need to avoid them.

 - Stance: How you stand on the snowboard for balance and control.

 - Skating: This is how you move around on the flat surfaces and get to the chair lift.
 It's just like a skateboard.